PostHog/posthog.com/contents/tutorials/android-ab-tests.md

 ## Implement the A/B test code

-The final step is to add the experiment code.
-We'll add code that does the following:
+The final step is to add the experiment code that does the following:

 1. Retrieve the value of the `android-background-color-experiment` flag when `SecondScreen` is initialized.
 2. Change the background color of `SecondScreen` based on the value of the flag (`control` or `test`).